channel-io/bezier-react/packages/bezier-icons/README.md

 # Bezier Icons

-Bezier Icons is a icon library that implements the Bezier Design System.
+Bezier Icons is a icon library that implements Bezier design system.

 ## Installation